micahasmith/micahasmith.github.io/_posts/2014-11-27-clojure-lists.md

 {% endhighlight %}

 All based on `first` and `rest`!
 That's just how `list` works.

+So when you think about lists in clojure from here on out, you will only think "`first` and `rest`".
+Lists in clojure = only `first` and `rest`.
+Say it a few times.
+Great.

 It's important to know how functions work on empty lists.